 4. The Costs of Rebalancing

-Besides the financial consequences of rebalancing, you’ll need to remember that the process could be somewhat time-consuming.
-It’ll take longer than a few minutes to finish, so you’ll need to make room in your schedule to rebalance.
+Besides the financial consequences of rebalancing, you must remember that the process can be somewhat time-consuming.
+It’ll take longer than a few minutes to complete the process, so be sure to make enough room in your schedule to rebalance properly.

 5. How Rebalancing Will Affect Your Tax Bill